Editorial Summary

-Canada and UK support food safety projects
+Canada and UK fund food safety and animal health program

 This is an editorial summary of research originally reported by Food Safety News.
 ProductSafer does not claim ownership of the underlying research.
 All intellectual property belongs to the original publishers.